Advice for private rented tenants

 Make sure you have the following details ready:

-• existing benefits and pensions (including anyone that lives with you)
+- existing benefits and pensions (including anyone who lives with you)

 Tell your landlord you're having difficulty